Crime & Punishment FAQ

 - If your Notoriety becomes too high you will attract the attention of the ATR.

-- Notoriety decreases one unit every two hours of play when obeying the law and resets entirely when you respawn in a Detention Centre.
+- Notoriety decreases one unit every two hours of play when obeying the law.

 - Notoriety does decay while docked, however it will not update in your statistics until you undock and jump to supercruise.